ska-telescope/ska-sdp-spectral-line-imaging/DEVELOPMENT.md

 1. Please visit SKA's google cloud bucket, and update the dataset (processing set, config, model images) if required.
 This is a must if new version has breaking changes in the config.

+1. Run `make make` to update the `.make` submodule to latest master commit.

 ### Release guidelines

 We follow the guidelines for a release given [on this page](https://developer.skatelescope.org/en/latest/tutorial/release-management/automate-release-process.html#how-to-make-a-release).